AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 >[!NOTE]
 >
->All storefront events include the `personID` field, which is a unique identifier of the person.
+>All storefront events include the `identityMap` field, which is a unique identifier of the person.

 ### addToCart